Coffeelot/cw-racingapp/README.md

 Drops the `race_tracks` table.
 Use this if you're uninstalling (warning: all tracks and records will be gone)

 # Sponsored Features

 ## Real Time Racing Positions
 @JELLYHITAM | [Quantum Roleplay Indonesia](https://discord.gg/XyP9tPDHX4)

 ## Participation Rewards in UI | Extended auth types | Reverse Tracks | Elimination Races
 @Rithvikk05 | [HTRP](discord.gg/htrp)

+## Option to use model instead of class for unique record match
+@MisterCookie1234 |

 # Credits
 - ItsANoBrainer for [QB-Racing](https://github.com/ItsANoBrainer/qb-racing), which this is was once upton a time based on